Inmeta/Inmates2018/README.md

 This is the Git repo for Inmeta during the ACDC challenge!

-We are creating a messaging system for the Game og Thrones universe.
+We are creating a messaging system for the Game of Thrones universe.